Digital Accessibility in Software Procurement: An Introduction to VPATs

 -

-Completing a VPAT
+Completing a VPAT document

 Beyond the VPAT

-Accessibility is ongoing, which is why we recommend you engage a full-service, deeply experienced partner like eSSENTIAL Accessibility to help you successfully integrate digital accessibility into your product lifecycle.
-We take a holistic review of your product, testing its usability with assistive technologies by evaluators who have disabilities.
-We compile a comprehensive audit identifying and prioritizing WCAG failures.
-We arm you with the tools and training to fix those issues and ensure new issues are not introduced.
-We regularly monitor for any new failures that may arise, aligning with your product sprints and feature releases.
-And then we deliver a completed VPAT, or ACR.
-We understand the complexities in the procurement process and help you meet RFP requirements.
+Product accessibility extends beyond just completing a VPAT.
+You may find your product includes accessibility barriers.
+If so, you need to prioritize fixing them, and you need to ensure new barriers aren’t introduced with future feature releases.
+Accessibility is ongoing, which is why we recommend you engage a full-service, deeply experienced partner like Level Access to help successfully integrate digital accessibility into your product life cycle.
+We take a holistic review of your product, conducting manual testing, including by people with disabilities who are native users of assistive technology.
+We deliver a completed VPAT, or ACR, and arm you with the tools and training to fix identified issues and ensure barriers are not introduced.
+We also provide tools to help you regularly monitor for any new accessibility bugs that may arise, aligning with your product sprints and feature releases.
+We understand the complexities in the procurement process and can help you meet RFP requirements.
+If you’re ready to get started, or want to request a demo of our end-to-end accessibility solution, engage with our team today.